 Regulators then work with individual applicants to determine how competency gaps can be filled to enable registration as a forest professional.

 Under this application process, the first point of contact for a potential applicant is the regulatory body in the province where a person wishes to practice forestry professionally .

-A credential assessment process manual has been prepared as guidance for foreign-trained applicants and graduates of non-accredited programs in Canada.
+A credential assessment process manual has been prepared as guidance for internationally trained applicants and graduates of non-accredited programs in Canada.
 The handbook describes how the assessment process works, the steps to take to enter professional forestry practice in Canada and the information and documents required when making an application.